 When I’m not in the pool training or racing, I like to watch other sports!
 I enjoy watching all kinds of sport but my favourite would be football.
 I’m a massive Manchester United fan!

 How do you like to spend your free time?

 One of my big passions outside of the pool is fashion and sneakers.
 I love the whole culture and I’m always scrolling through Instagram looking at the latest releases and getting inspiration from it.
 My sneaker collection has certainly grown a lot this year!!
 I’m just as inspired by some of my favourite designers as I am my sporting heroes and it’s certainly an area I’d like to move into once my swimming career is over.

 What was it like visiting Buckingham Palace and receiving your MBE?

 It was one of the most incredible days of my life!
 I was able to bring my coach and my parents along with me to the ceremony too, which was great as they’re the ones that have helped me achieve in the pool.
 When I think back to the actual day it’s all a bit of a blur, I still can’t believe I was awarded such a prestigious honour for doing something that’s so normal to me and something that I love so much!
 I sometimes get my medal out if I need some inspiration!

 How was it winning the Para-Swimming Performance Athlete of the Year for Swim England?

-It was another massive honour to win at the Swim England awards.
-It’s always nice to be recognized for your achievements, especially after smashing my own world record from Rio by over two seconds!
+It was another massive honour to win at the Swim England Awards.
+It’s always nice to be recognised for your achievements, especially after smashing my own world record from Rio by over two seconds!
 This is something I’m very proud of!

 What competitions are you training for at the moment?